 I purchased the pump at Bed Bath and Beyond, but it is also available on Amazon.
 The sister pump, the Freemie Independence, is covered with most insurances.
 The pumps are pretty much the same, besides the screen.
 The Liberty comes with an LED screen, and the Independence does not.
 Otherwise, power and output are the same.
 The Liberty retails for $299, but you can usually find it on sale, or use a coupon.

 Based on my research, there were a ton of mixed reviews on the Liberty pump, so I was a bit nervous.
 On the flip side, my friend uses the Freemie cups with her Spectra pump and loves them!
-I figured if the pump itself doesn’t work, I could at least use the cups, worst case scenario.
-The Liberty comes with the closed system Freemie cups, which are only sold on the Freemie site.
-Right now, all of the other retailers are selling the open system, which makes it a bit trickier to use with pumps like the Spectra.
+I figured if the pump itself doesn’t work, I could at least use the cups, worst-case scenario.
+The Liberty comes with the closed system Freemie cups.
+Many retailers are selling the open system, which makes it a bit trickier to use with pumps like the Spectra.
 You have to purchase an additional piece.
 The nice thing with the closed system is that you can easily set it up with other closed system pumps like the Spectras and the Baby Buddha.

 There are five parts you have to clean, verses 3 with my Spectra, which is a bit more time-consuming, but the ability to be hands-free while pumping is worth it.

 With my Spectra, I typically pump for about 10 minutes, on a 2-3 vacuum and I can get anywhere from 5-8 ounces combined depending on the time of day.